Things To Do, Shopping, Day Trips, Accommodation and City Map of Kota Kinabalu

-Buses run frequently between the city and airport, although at Terminal 1 the buses only service the main road and do not turn into the airport property.
+Between midnight and 6.00am there is a 50% surcharge.
+Buses run frequently between the city and airport, although at Terminal 1 the buses only service the main road and do not run into the airport property.

 With the exception of Licorice Allsorts and Tetley tea bags you can buy or find everything you need here.

 All the usual fake wares are available if you are looking, although nowadays less so, but genuine named brands can be purchased at very affordable prices.

 You can find genuine and international named brands in shopping malls in Kota Kinabalu such as the Imago Shopping Mall and Suria Sabah Shopping Mall.
 If you fancy a little drive, you can also visit the 1Borneo Shopping Mall.

 Coach, Guess, Kate Spade, Victoria’s Secret, Timberland, Sephora, Michael Kors, and other brands have outlets in these malls.
 KK is heaven for shopaholics!

 If you are in Kota Kinabalu, Downbelow have very unique PADI 5 Star CDC Dive & Adventure Centres, tropical paradise based on Gaya Island in the Tunku Abdul Rahman Marine Park.

 We conduct daily snorkelling, scuba diving, and trekking excursions, all located around our beautiful dive station.
 With so much to offer so near the city, visitors of our island-based dive centres whole heartedly agree when we say no visit to Kota Kinabalu is completed without at least visiting us once!

 Our fully licensed Travel Centre based in KK Times Square in the city offers a range of activities.
 Here are some of the activities below:

 • Scuba Diving